trevorblades/batbstats/README.md

 ## Acknowledgements

-- Andrew Jones for his work transcribing all of the games into useful bits of data
+- Andrew Jones for his work transcribing all of the battles
 - [Alexey Timanovsky](https://github.com/timanovsky) for his [Heroku buildpack to support deployment from a subdirectory](https://medium.com/@timanovsky/heroku-buildpack-to-support-deployment-from-subdirectory-e743c2c838dd)